mattmakai/mattmakai.com/source/content/posts/140831-djangocon-deployment.rst

   provide further insight into how Django assists with the top web application vulnerabilities.

+* `Firesheep <http://codebutler.github.io/firesheep/>`_ is a plugin that sniffs user session cookies if there are unencrypted pages after a user has logged in.
+That allows user session spoofing.
+  `Heartbleed <http://heartbleed.com/>`_ is an OpenSSL bug prior to the latest versions where memory exploits could leak server data without any trace of what was taken.

 * `Secure Django <https://www.securedjango.com/>`_ reviews are expensive but potentially help in enterprise environments where money is not a concern.